Introducing the prettiest digital clock ever.

 There are a few sites that are smaller than Guimp, but when it comes to functionality, Guimp rules… the website even has games like pacman, pong, asteroids etc. and a gallery of pixel arts.

 Korean pop star BoA’s Japanese blog has been a hit since its launching in June 2007.
-She frequently updates the blog, introducing Korean food and culture to her Japanese fans with some lovely pics… the fans are loving it.
+She frequently updates the blog, introducing Korean food and culture to her Japanese fans with some lovely pics… and the fans are loving it.

-Next: BoA receives Young Contemporary Artist Award
+Kwon Boa series – Next: BoA receives Young Contemporary Artist Award